 Even kids will allergies will adore these pretty flowers and friendly bugs that are tucked inside

 Paper Pals – a kit that starts with paper plates and paper cups!
-Available at Zulily and Meijers retailers coast to coast, this tote-able kit makes 12 big projects.
+This tote-able kit makes 12 big projects.
 A project sheet is included to start kids off.

 What would you add to your Babysitting Bag?